-North Georgia a, University of Project Num ber: TSP-2025-YA-00-04

-Project Name & Description

-Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program

-Organization Type University/College

-Funding Source Amount P & A Promised Project

-Information BIL 402 TSP \$20,718.96 No No

-Eligible Use of Funds Project will fund personnel to conduct peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.

-Valdosta State University Project Number: TSP-2025-YA-00-13

-Project Name & Description

-Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program

-Organization Type University/College

-Funding Source Amount Р & A Promised Project

-Information BIL 402 TSP \$6,434.49 No No

-Eligible Use of Funds Project will fund peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.
+Valdosta State e University Project Number: TSP-2025-YA-00-13 Project Name & Description YA 2025 Increase awareness and compliance with DUI and Underage drinking laws among the VSU and Valdosta, Georgia community through the Office of Health Promotions and Wellness.
+Countermeasure Strategy Communications on Cathodon and Distracted Diving Organization Type University/College Funding Source Amount P 8 & A Promised Project Information BIL 402 TSP \$6,434.49 No No Eligible Use of Funds Project will fund peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.

-West Georgia , University of Project Number: TSP-2025-YA-00-05 Project Name & e & UWG & GOHS Collaborative Safety Initiative Description To continue our partnership with GOHS to provide alcohol/highway safety education to UWG students, high school students, and to citizens in our service area through multiple programs and initiatives.
+West Georgia , University of Project Number: TSP-2025-YA-00-05 Project Name & Description UWG & GOHS Collaborative • To continue our partnership with GOHS to provide alcohol/highway safety education to UV students, high school students, and to citizens in our service area through multiple program and initiatives.
 College/University is located in Carroll County, GA.
+Countermeasure Strategy Mass-Media CampaigCommunications on CYouth Program stracted Driving Organization Type University/College Funding Source Amount P & A Promised Project Information BIL 402 TSP \$10,505.88 No No Eligible Use of Funds Project will fund peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.

-Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type University/College Funding Source Amount P & A Promised Project Information BIL 402 TSP \$10,505.88 No No Eligible Use of Funds Project will fund peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.
+Dalton State C College Project Number: TSP-2025-YA-00-05 Project Name & Description Roadrunners Assisting in Hwy Safety Dalton State College (DSC) is a public, 4-year, open-access institution nestled in the Northwest part of the State.
+While many of our students are commuters, 36% of them also identify as Hispanic (HSI designation awarded in 2020).
+Since the majority of our students receive some form of aid (HOPE, Pell, Loans, etc.) and are classified as having lower socio-economic status (LSES), we hope to provide an educational program to assist in the reduction of impaired and distracted driving.
+College/University is located in Whitfield County, GA.
+Countermeasure Strategy Mass-Media CaCommunicationYouth Program ns on Outreach an d Distracted Driving Organization Type University/College Funding Source Amount P & A Promised Project Information BIL 402 TSP \$22,393.68 No No Eligible Use of Funds Project will fund peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.